 If you are considering membership in SCCYC, please visit the club during Officer of the Day hours, ask a member the club, or take a chance and just drop by.
-Or, contact our membership chair, Stu Coleman, and he will answer all questions you might have and he can meet at the club for a drink to chat about how SCCYC can be the perfect complement to your sailing lifestyle.
+Or, contact our membership chair, who will answer all questions you might have and who can meet at the club for a drink to chat about how SCCYC can be the perfect complement to your sailing lifestyle.
+Or, Click here to fill out the Online Membership Agreement (google form).

 Our Club has an Officer on Duty from 1800-2200hrs on Fridays, 1200-1700hrs on Saturdays and Sundays.
 Please feel free to drop by any of these times to ask any other questions you might have…